Keto rash is also known as prurigo pigmentosa, is a rare inflammatory dermatitis first described Nagashima et al, in 1971.

 Increase your Carbohydrate Intake Until No Longer in Ketosis

-If you have developed a rash after starting keto diet, it could be due to very low carbohydrates in your diet.
-The simple way to treat the rash is to increase the number of carbohydrates to 50-90 gm per day in your diet.
+If you have developed rash after starting keto diet, it could be due to very low carbohydrates in your diet.
+The simple way to treat the rash is increase the amount of carbohydrates to 50-90 gm per day in your diet.

 A literature review showed that oral minocycline is the first-line therapy for prurigo pigmentosa.
 However, doxycycline, macrolide antibiotics, and/or dapsone (diaminodiphenyl sulfone) may be indicated for some patients.

-A recent study has demonstrated that colchicine may also be an effective agent in the treatment of prurigo pigmentosa since it exerts an anti-inflammatory effect by inhibiting neutrophil chemotaxis.
+A recent study have demonstrated that colchicine may also be an effective agent in the treatment of prurigo pigmentosa since it exerts an antiinflammatory effect by inhibiting neutrophil chemotaxis.

 In a case report, a 16-year-old female was treated with 100 mg/day doxycycline.
 She reported complete relief from itchiness ten days after treatment.
 The treatment with doxycycline was continued for two months.
 It was observed that the existing papules resolved to leave brown hyperpigmentation.